section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 ---

 ### Introduction
-Babel enables a programmer to convert edge JavaScript into plain old ES5 JavaScript that can be run in any browser including the old ones.
-Among the most common syntactical sugars added to Javascript due to the introduction of the new ES6 are Classes, fat arrows, and multiline strings.
+Babel enables a programmer to convert edge JavaScript into plain old ES5 JavaScript that can run in any browser, including the old ones.
+Among the most common syntactical sugars added to Javascript due to the new ES6 are Classes, fat arrows, and multiline strings.
 <!--more-->

 This tutorial provides a look into Babel and how useful it can be in writing JavaScript code.